 What are the Overhead Costs?

-- Overhead Cost examples basically includes the cost of Indirect Material, Indirect Labor and Indirect Expenses.
+- Examples basically includes the cost of Indirect Material, Indirect Labor and Indirect Expenses.
 It varies from business to business and they are an indispensable part associated with the smooth running of the business.

 - They vary with the level of production (Variable Overheads), or they may be altogether independent of the level of output (Fixed Overheads) or a mix of both (Semi-Variable Cost).